negrifelipe/ServerStatusBot/README.md

 # 🎮 ServerStatusBot 🎮
 A powerful game server status bot for your discord server

+Make sure to leave a star i will apreciate it a lot ⭐

 # 😱 Features 😱
 A unique message in a selected discord channel for displaying the server status